Epic (tabletop game): Fan made sequels

-Current (4th) edition
+Epic Armageddon (4th Edition)

 Unlike previous editions of the game and other games produced by Games Workshop, the development of the game was conducted in an open way with 'trial' rules published on the Epic 'Playtest Vault' and feedback solicited from gamers via the associated playtesters forum.

-The current, fourth edition of Epic is often referred to as Epic: Armageddon after the first hard copy rulebook released for this edition.
+The fourth edition of Epic, released in 2003, is often referred to as Epic: Armageddon after the first hard copy rulebook released for this edition.
 This includes the core game rules needed to play Epic:Armageddon as well as Army Lists of Space Marines, Imperial Guard and Orks.

 The second rulebook released for the fourth edition was Epic: Swordwind, which was released both as hardcopy and as a downloadable PDF from the game's official website.
 Epic: Swordwind contains army lists for the Biel-Tan Eldar, the Baran Siegemasters, Imperial Guard Army and Warlord Snagga-Snagga's Feral Ork Horde.
-There has been active involvement of players with playtesting the new armies for the game on the epic forums, with "army champions" co-ordinating playtesting and revision of the army lists.
+There has been active involvement of players with playtesting the new armies for the game on the Epic forums, with "army champions" co-ordinating playtesting and revision of the army lists.
 Unlike other Games Workshop games that use a generic army list for all deployments involving that army, Epic uses specific army lists that represent how an army was fielded in a specific military campaign.
 There have also been officially released army lists for Da Kult of Speed, an Ork army favouring bikes, the White Scars Space Marines, the Black Legion Chaos Space Marines, and The Lost and the Damned Chaos Cultist army.

-The 4th edition also includes rules and charts for the classic lines of Titan, including the Ork Mega-Gargant and the Imperator Titan.
+The 4th edition also included rules and charts for the classic lines of Titan, including the Ork Mega-Gargant and the Imperator Titan.
 These were previously omitted from intermediate rulebook editions and their use made difficult given the deliberate absence of a points value befitting units of such scale.
 With work continuing on several community forums these units have once again been brought into use via some of the army lists.